freerobby/blog/little-red-plane-share.md

 * Membership is capped at four people.
 * There is no equity buy-in; we just split the operating costs.

 Little Red is a 180HP 1977 Cessna 172N.
-She climbs quick and looks sharp!
+She climbs quick, looks sharp, has the best all-glass cockpit you've ever seen in a 172, and is a joy to fly!

 ![](/assets/2020/n934gr.jpg)